To back up the Amazon Aurora database, create an instance for the database.

-To select access nodes that have the necessary permissions associated with them in the AWS Console, from the Access nodes list, select proxies or servers to use for the backup and restore operations.
+To select access nodes that have the necessary permissions associated with them in the AWS Console, from the Access nodes list, select access nodes (proxies) or servers to use for the backup and restore operations.

-From the Backup plan list, select the server plan that you want to use for the backup operations.
+From the Plan list, select the server plan that you want to use for the backup operations.

 To filter the content that is backed up, click Edit, and then select or clear the regions to include or exclude from the backups.